 The list of companies that have had China incidents or scandals is long and prestigious.
 It includes McDonalds, KFC, Wal-Mart, Glaxo SmithKline, Starbucks, and lots of Japanese companies.
 In each case, China had already become a major, if not critical, market for the company in question.
 In each case, an incident or media report sparked an online response that grew very rapidly, often within hours.
 And the first time it happened, the company was taken by surprise.

 The consequences of such a China incident or scandal can be serious.
-For example, KFC, which prior to spin-off had over 50% of its revenue in China, lost significant global revenue following its China food scandal.
+For example, KFC, which prior to its had over 50% of its revenue in China, lost significant global revenue following its China food scandal.
 In other cases, like Starbucks’ pricing scandal of 2013, consumers ended up brushing it off almost immediately.
 We don’t know how serious this will be for United yet.
-The facts are still coming out – but 6% of United’s revenue is coming from China.
-And US-China routes are a strategic priority for the company.
+But 6% of United’s revenue is coming from China.
+And US-China routes are a priority for the company.

 What we can conclude is that United Airlines was caught by surprise.
 Yet another multinational has suddenly realized that not only are Chinese consumers a big economic phenomenon, they are also a demographic that is paying close attention.
 This huge middle class is watching and listening all the time.
 They know what happens in the USA and can react within minutes.
 And this is not limited just to famous companies like United and KFC.
 If you have a bed and breakfast in Vermont, I guarantee you there are Chinese reviews and discussions about your hotel.

-This was the title of an article I wrote about the increasing impact of Chinese consumers on businesses and markets around the world (article is here).
-It became the most read article I have ever written.
-The basic points relevant to this situation are:
+I write about the increasing impact of Chinese consumers on businesses and markets around the world (one particularly popular article here).
+My standard points are:

 - Chinese consumers have arrived as a massive economic force.
 They are increasing in both number and wealth.